NeCTAR-RC/nectar-training/package07/sections/connectWithVNC.markdown

 TODO: Create links within the document to refer to the steps
 {% endcol %}

-1. Start the ssh tunnel, as described above (Step 1: Set up ssh tunnelling).
+1. Start the ssh tunnel, as described above (Step 1: Set up ssh tunneling).
 On Windows, if you are using PuTTY, you may have created a saved session which you can start easily.

 2. Open your VNC client and connect, as described in (Step 3: Connect to the VNC server)